misiektoja/xbox_monitor/docs/configuration.md

 Email is switched off automatically while `SMTP_HOST`, `SMTP_USER` or `SMTP_PASSWORD` is still one of the shipped placeholders, so a fresh install never looks configured when it is not.

 ## Webhook Settings

+Hidden URL entry recognizes Discord and ntfy URLs.
+A bare topic name is saved as an ntfy.sh URL.
+Self-hosted ntfy destinations require `WEBHOOK_PROVIDER = "ntfy"`.

+A delivery keeps its original destination and credentials for every retry.
+Reloaded settings apply to the next delivery.
+Discord templates must produce a JSON object.
+Dictionary templates and JSON strings are supported, including strings with escaped format braces.
+Mentions remain disabled in every template.

 Alerts can also be delivered to a **Discord** channel or an **ntfy** topic.
 The webhook channel is configured and switched on separately from email, so you can send game changes to Discord while email stays off or use both.